 - You received medical attention for your injuries following the accident.

 - The accident happened within the last three years (the exceptions to this rule are cases of industrial disease and accidents that happened when the victim was legally a child).

-You will find these questions on the AAH’s 30-second test on our website, which also acts as a compensation calculator.
+You will find these questions on our 30-second test on our website, which also acts as a compensation calculator.
 We cannot ever guarantee how much compensation you will receive or indeed when it will be paid out, but based on other cases similar to yours, we can estimate the amount of money you might be due.